masondesu/emacs-mac-port/README.md

 	If you cloned this repository before:
        `$ git pull`

-2. Follow the step h. i. j. in "2.
-Build instructions" from README-mac
+2. Follow the step h. i. j. in the <a href="https://github.com/railwaycat/emacs-mac-port/blob/master/README-mac.md#how-to-build-it-from-the-source">build instructions</a>

 	You can SKIP step a. b. c. d. e. f. and g. because code in this repository was patched already.